pjaos/herschel_T2_wireless_thermostat_usb_adaptor/README.md

 # Herschell Heat Panel Thermostat USB Power.
 I have some [Herschel](https://www.herschel-infrared.co.uk/) infra red heat panels in my house.
-These are controlled via [Herschel T2 thermostatss](https://www.herschel-infrared.co.uk/product/iq-t2-wireless-thermostat-pack/).
+These are controlled via [Herschel T2 thermostats s](https://www.herschel-infrared.co.uk/product/iq-t2-wireless-thermostat-pack/).
 These thermostats work well and are battery powered.
 As eventually the batteries run out I thought it would be useful to provide a way to run these thermostats from USB power.
 This project provides this functionality.

 # Design